 More Roma women should be recruited for leadership roles in projects and programmes.
-When recruiting, take into account that Roma women may be reluctant to apply to positions due to a number of reasons - lack of information about such vacancies, lack of understanding of the type of job (and hence lack of interest in it), lack of skills and previous negative experiences of discrimination.
-Proactive measures, such as identification of skillful potential candidates and direct outreach, could help overcome this challenge.
+When recruiting, take into account that Roma women can be reluctant to apply to positions due to a number of reasons - lack of information about such vacancies, lack of understanding of the type of job (and hence lack of interest in it), lack of skills and previous negative experiences of discrimination.